AlternaCraft/PvpTitles/README.md

 * Placeholder API (https://www.spigotmc.org/resources/placeholderapi.6245/)
 * MVdWPlaceholderAPI (https://www.spigotmc.org/resources/mvdwplaceholderapi.11182/)

-You don't need to do nothing for getting it work together.
-It is hooked automatically.
+You don't need to do anything for getting it works together.
+It is automatically hooked.

 ### Building